 Understanding the Feng Shui Astrology “life cycle” reveals which elements support yours and which ones you may feel out of sync with.

-The five elements have a symbiotic relationship:
+The five elements of personality have a symbiotic relationship:

 - Metal generates Water